Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

 Let $N$ now be the number of cells per spatial dimension of the simulation's cubic patch of universe and $L = Ndx$ the unitfull comoving size of the latter.
-Assuming real fields and the usual isotropy of the fluctuations, the range of Fourier modes which can be added is thus made of all norms $k$ such that $ k=dk\sqrt{a^2+b^2+c^2},$ where $(a,b,c) \in \llbracket 0,\lfloor N/2\rfloor \rrbracket^3$ and $dk \equiv k_{min} = 2\pi L^{-1}$.
+Assuming real fields and the usual isotropy of the fluctuations, the range of Fourier modes which can be added is thus made of all norms $k$ such that $ k=dk\sqrt{a^2+b^2+c^2},$ where $(a,b,c) \in \llbracket 0,\lfloor N/2\rfloor \rrbracket^3$ and $dk \equiv k_{\text{min}} = 2\pi L^{-1}$.
 In this setting, \textsc{STOIIC} picks $L$ so that the first mode enters when the simulation starts, which is $L k_{\sigma}^\circledast = {2\pi}$.
-Note, however, that our UV cutoff for the fluctuations is usually taken lower than the Nyquist one since gradients use $n=4$ to $6$ cells and need to be resolved for the satisfaction of the constraints, hence imposing $k^{\cal R}_{max} = N k_{\sigma}^\circledast/n$ as the last mode to enter the GR simulation.
-In practice, we find that these high-$k$ modes benefit from an even harder UV cutoff, which is why we cut with $n=7$.\footnote{Note that Kreiss-Oliger dissipation is also available in \textsc{GRTeclyn} to damp out high frequency modes, but not deployed here.}
+For a good approximation of the gradient stencils ($6$th order in this work), our UV cutoff for the fluctuations is taken lower than the Nyquist frequency by imposing $k^{\cal R}_{\text{max}} = N k_{\sigma}^\circledast/4$ as the last and highest-$k$ mode entering the GR simulation.\footnote{Note that Kreiss-Oliger dissipation is also available in \textsc{GRTeclyn} to damp out high frequency modes, but not deployed here.}

 Similarly, the design of the time dimension in the lattice or stepping is intrinsically linked to the amount of physical time we are interested in and to the available computational resources constraining the choice of $N$.
 This is explained in Appendix~\ref{app:theta}.